learn-tdd-in/learntdd.in/ember/_commits.md

 We also go ahead and specify the body field as well, even though that's not strictly necessary to reproduce the current acceptance error.
 We're pretty sure it'll error out on that field missing too, so this is a case where it's safe to go ahead and specify it at the unit level.

 Inner red:
-Element .js-post-form-title not found
+✘ Element .js-post-form-title exists
-Element .js-post-form-body not found
+✘ Element .js-post-form-body exists

-### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/bd39c8f0dc9545661bdd9b55273da08e0545706e)
+### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/330db19d80377bfbfa2ab5f5a115ecd0dd94729c)

 #### app/templates/components/post-form.hbs